Derwaan/blog/_i18n/en/_posts/2020-05-14-note-taking-experiment-part-1.md

 ## 1b.
 Using Notability

-When I am reading a book, I directly take note in it (if I have it physically) or I create highlights with my Kindle.
+When I am reading a book, I directly take notes in it (if I have it physically) or I create highlights with my Kindle.
-Doing this, help me be focus on the reading.
+Doing this, helps me be focus on the reading.
-Once the book is done, I create a summary with the main ideas.
+Once the book is finished, I create a summary with the main ideas.
 I don't just transcribe them verbatim.
 I write them with my own words in order for me to better grasp the notions behind the book.